 The event is scheduled to last until 3 p.m.
 For more information, email email@example.com.

 Sponsors are being sought for this event.
 Sponsorships are available from $25 for hand fan sponsorships to $1000 for scholarship sponsorships.
-For more information, visit the South Norfolk Civic League’s Website.
+For more information, please visit the South Norfolk Civic League’s Website.

 Sponsors are included in promotions, on the hand fans, on the park sign and on this website and the South Norfolk Civic League’s Website.